ubccpsc/310/README.md

 ### Course request forms, waitlists, etc.:

-Unforutnately, we cannot sign course registration forms and have no knowledge or control over the class composition or waitlists.
+Unfortunately, we cannot sign course registration forms and have no knowledge or control over the class composition or waitlists.
 If you have any questions about registration, please contact the [CS advisors](https://www.cs.ubc.ca/students/undergrad/resources/academic-advising).
 The waitlists will be frozen on **Friday, September 4** and no additional students will be added to the course.

 For admin-related questions, please contact: `cpsc310-admin@cs.ubc.ca` to ensure a timely and accurate response.
 This is the same procedure as for first and second year CS classes.